How to use our fishing calendar

 R: S: |

-Best Fishing Spots in the greater Minneapolis area
+Interactive Fishing Map for the greater Minneapolis area

 We found a total of 40 potential fishing spots nearby Minneapolis.
 Below you can find them organized on a map.
 Points, Headlands, Reefs, Islands, Channels, etc can all be productive fishing spots.
 As these are user submitted spots, there might be some errors in the exact location.
 You also need to cross check local fishing regulations.
 Some of the spots might be in or around marine reserves or other locations that cannot be fished.
 If you click on a location marker it will bring up some details and a quick link to google search, satellite maps and fishing times.
 Tip: Click/Tap on a new area to load more fishing spots.